-- LCP was suspected in the red coloured upper paint systems to the window and door frames throughout the exterior of the building; - LCP was suspected in the cream coloured upper paint systems to the eaves throughout the exterior of the building; - LCP was suspected in the yellow coloured upper paint system to the walls throughout the exterior of the building. - LCP was suspected to the white and blue coloured upper paint systems to the walls and ceilings throughout the interior of the building.
+- LCP was suspected in the form of white and red upper coloured paint systems to the exterior of the building. - LCP was suspected in the form of cream upper paint systems to the interior walls of the building.

+- LCP was suspected in the form of white upper paint systems throughout the ceilings of the building. - LCP was suspected in the form of yellow upper paint systems to the walls of the events room and bar area.